 All About The False Parasol

-The false parasol mushroom grows across North America, with the exception of the Pacific Northwest.
+The false parasol mushroom grows across North America, but is uncommon in the Pacific Northwest (it does still appear there, though).
 It is more common on the east coast, east of the Rocky Mountains, and in one western state, California.
 It loves human-inhabited areas, as our mowed lawns, open pastures, broad green meadows, and carefully maintained landscapes are prime habitats.

 This mushroom species is spreading, too.
 The spores get spread with mulch (which happens with many mushrooms), and so it is being spread unintentionally through our landscapes.